 6) Prepare AD by running the following command from a ‘run-as-administrator’ command prompt:

 7) Repeat the AD health checks outlined in Step 5 again, again it may take awhile for the schema mismatch error to go away (this error is normal).

 8) If you are installing Exchange 2013 for the first time in your environment, here are step-by-step instructions to install Exchange 2013 Cumulative Updates.
 If you already have Exchange 2013 installed, here are instructions to Upgrade your existing Exchange 2013 server to the latest Cumulative Update.

-Reach out to BridgeTech for custom tailored Exchange support or guidance on moving your IT infrastructure to the cloud.
+Reach out to BridgeTech IT Support in Portland Oregon for custom tailored Exchange support and guidance on moving Exchange to the cloud.
 Mention EnterpriseIT.co for 30 minutes free IT consulting.